 Daily Fantasy Sports 101

-In this article, I’ll be covering what exactly Daily Fantasy Sports (DFS) are.
-I’ll be digging into how DFS works, different types of contests, and types of tournaments.
+In this article, I’ll cover what exactly Daily Fantasy Sports (DFS) are.
+I’ll be digging into how DFS works and different types of contests and tournaments.
 Additionally, I’ll be covering strategies for different types of contests and how you can better understand them.

 Ever get tired of season-ending injuries on your fantasy teams?
 Not a fan of hitting the waiver wires or making trades?
-Really love drafting?
+Do you really love drafting?
 If all of these things are true, you should check out Daily Fantasy Sports.
-Daily Fantasy Sports or DFS is a fantasy sports game played in shorter intervals, with most contests completed in one day.
+Daily Fantasy Sports, or DFS, is a fantasy sports game played in shorter intervals, with most contests completed in one day.
 Players compete against each other by building a roster of professional or college players while remaining under a salary cap with fantasy scores based on the statistical performance of players’ real-world games.

 How DFS Works